sarah-lozina/BIOCOMPUTING/assignments/assignment_05/README.md

 ./pipeline.sh

-## How to use the pipeline
+# How to use the pipeline

 Before beginning it is recommended that you have a file structure set up that has a data directory (with two subdirectories: raw and trimmed), a scripts directory (where put scripts 01_download_data.sh and 02_run_fastp.sh).
+Additionally, have fastp installed and added to your path.

 Running pipeline.sh (./pipeline.sh) (after making it executable chmod +x) will dowload and extract FASTQ data, putting the raw data in a directory inside of the data directory via the 01_download_data.sh script and the processes a single sample’s paired reads via 02_run_fastp.sh.
 Using this pipeline you can process multiple samples more efficiently than one at a time!